Mass Finishing Media Information

-Mass finishing media is used to debur, burnish, color, descale, polish or clean parts and components during finishing processes.
-Mass finishing media involve choosing finishing shapes and media for particular tasks.
-Finishing shapes include balls, cones, ballcones, wedges, pins, tapers, cylinders, cut wire, diagonals, angle cuts, diamonds, cubes, oval balls, eclipses or balls with flats, crushed grit, pyramids, triangles, and stars or tristars.
-Finishing media consists of metal, ceramic, plastic, natural, wood, nutshell, corncob, carbonate, mineral, and synthetic materials.
+Mass finishing media is used to deburr, burnish, color, descale, polish, or clean parts and components during finishing processes.
+Mass finishing media involves choosing finishing shapes and media for particular tasks.